DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 These instructions will take you though all the steps required to setup your DigiNode on a Raspberry Pi.
 For less technical users, there is a link to more detailed instructions for each step, hopefully making it easy for everyone to follow.

-If you get stuck, please join the [DigiNode Tools Telegram group](https://t.me/DigiNodeTools) and ask for help.
+For help, please join the [DigiNode Tools Telegram group](https://t.me/DigiNodeTools).

 Note: A DigiNode is designed to operate "headless".
 This means you do not need a display, keyboard or mouse attached to your Raspberry Pi.
 Your DigiNode will be setup and managed entirely from your Mac or Windows computer.